NethServer/docs/administrator-manual/en/base_system2.rst

    When removing a module other modules could be removed, too!
 Read carefully the list of affected packages to avoid removing required features.

-   This feature is not available in Enterprise product.
+   This feature is not available in |product| Enterprise.

 .. _terminal-section: